 Let’s start with a few recent incidents that exemplify how sorely misguided people are.

 “I don’t know what your problem is, I am doing YOU a favor.”

 Let’s look at an incident a few months ago,

 [*Note: I added my watermark post screen shot of this image to protect my work.
 The Tumblr account did not post this image with the large watermark.]

 Although she/he did provide a link, these are my photos at the end of the day as the owner I decide.
-It just didn’t tickle my fancy as the process was clearly displayed (Why bother visiting the source when I can see it all here??).
+It just didn’t tickle my fancy as the process was clearly displayed, as from my experience traffic from these posts are minimal.